February 9, 2022

 Fixed Pocket PCD milling and interpolating tools are designed and built as a complete one piece product, combining a steel body and a holding interface.
 Additionally, PCD segments are brazed into the tool body.
 The PCD segments then go through the manufacturing process to meet the requirements of the finish tool geometries.
 This type of product is known in the industry as Monoblock tooling.

-The re-tipping process is done by removing the PCD’s from the tool.
+The re-tipping process is done by removing the PCDs from the tool.
 The tool then goes through a cleaning stage and has new PCD segments brazed back into the tool.
-The tool then goes through the finishing process to meet finish tool requirements, is inspected, and then can be returned to the end user for its next manufacturing cycle.
+Next, it goes through the finishing process to meet finish tool requirements, is inspected, and is then returned to the end user for its next manufacturing cycle.

 Additional techniques for repairing PCD Milling/Interpolating Tools:

-If the tool is not originally designed and manufactured by Star / Neher, then there is a need to evaluate the other suppliers tool body to ensure it has proper clearances.
-In some cases, we need to rework this existing tool body to allow the needed increased clearance between the tool’s body and finished PCD segments so that the tool can be re-cut successfully.
-If this re-work is needed then the tool will go through a re-tip process to remove the PCD segments, allowing our manufacturing team to re-work the body accordingly.
+If the tool was not originally designed and manufactured by Star/Neher, then we also evaluate the other supplier’s tool body to ensure it has proper clearances.
+In some cases, we need to rework this existing tool body to create the increased clearance required between the tool’s body and the finished PCD segments so that the tool can be re-cut successfully.
+If this re-work is needed, the tool will go through a re-tip process to remove the PCD segments, allowing our manufacturing team to re-work the body accordingly.

-In most cases, the PCD re-cut process needs to go back to the re-tip processes after each time the tool has been re-cut.
-This ensures that the finished PCD tool can still meet the finish part print conditions.
+In most cases, after the PCD re-cut process, the tool needs to go back through the re-tip process to ensure that the finished PCD tool can still meet the finish part print conditions.

-If we continue seeing issues with PCD tooling being returned with the PCD segments chipped up then our advance engineering group can evaluate the overall process and possibly recommend changing the grade of the PCD for improvements to allow us to successfully recut the PCD.
+If we continue to see issues of PCD tooling being returned with chipped PCD segments, then our advance engineering group can evaluate the overall process and potentially recommend changing the grade of the PCD for improvements that allow successful re-cutting of the PCD.

-Overall, the re-tipping and re-cutting (when available) leads to increased cost savings.
+Overall, re-tipping and re-cutting –when available– leads to increased cost savings.